Where do the investigations related to Trump stand?

 There is no smoking gun when it comes to the question of Russia collusion.
 But the evidence so far shows a broad range of Trump associates had Russia-related contacts during the 2016 presidential campaign and transition period, and that several lied about the communication.

-There is also evidence that some people in Trump’s orbit were discussing a possible email dump from WikiLeaks before it occurred.
+There is also evidence that some people in the president’s orbit were discussing a possible email dump from WikiLeaks before it occurred.
 American intelligence agencies and Mueller have said Russia was the source of hacked material released by WikiLeaks during the campaign that was damaging to Clinton’s presidential effort.

 OTHER QUESTIONS TO CONSIDER: